 4. Colour Palette

 Next to our logo, colour is the most recognizable element of our visual system.
-Consistent use of colour will strengthen people’s recollection of the U of S visual elements.
-The U of S primary colour palette contains varying shades of green, which are representative of our vast prairie landscape.
+Consistent use of colour will strengthen people’s recollection of USask's visual elements.
+The USask primary colour palette contains varying shades of green, which are representative of our vast prairie landscape.
 Here is a selection of the main greens, though some fluctuation is acceptable as long as the same family of green is maintained.

 To complement the bright greens and clean whites, grey can be used as a means of creating an elegant look for our designs and maintain the clean, professional look we strive for.